unfoldingWord/gateway-edit/README.md

 - accesses authentication context and store context
 - Manages server selection through url variables
 - Displays Onboarding component if login is required
-- displayes settings page if selected
-- displays error page if selected
-- displays feedback page if selected
+- displays the settings page if selected
 - Contains the header and footer

 **WorkspaceContainer** component manages the workspace containing the resource cards